evotions/KeyboardEmu-for-BBC-Microbit/README.md

 ## Credits

 This project was inspired by the excellent [micro:bit Bluetooth HID extension](https://github.com/bsiever/microbit-pxt-blehid) by Bill Siever.
-Our serial-based approach provides an alternative that frees up the radio antenna for other uses.
+Our serial-based keyboard emulation approach provides an alternative that frees up the radio antenna for other uses.

 ## License